-Solving Hard Math Questions: Unraveling Division Logic
+Solving Hard Math Questions: Uncovering Division Theory

 There might be a question bugging you for a very long time.
 If that virus did not infect your brain cells, it will infiltrate now because I have a very basic and yet complex question.

-hard math questions
+hard math problems

 Logic dictates that multiplication and division are similar, so they should share similar patterns, attributes, and processes.
 Or if we apply another skewed logic, we should say that subtraction and division are destructive and decreasing in nature and so they should share a similar pattern.
 But why does only division stand out as an anomaly from the rest of the crowd and why not any other operation?
 Let's find out.